 Hulu has long been a household name among cord cutters thanks to its streaming video on demand service, which competes with the likes of Netflix, Amazon, and HBO.
 Hulu’s live TV service isn’t as old as its on-demand service, but it’s a strong entry into the skinny bundle fray.
 There are no tiers or add-on bundles to worry about here: Hulu offers just one main base package and limits add-ons to the premium channels that virtually all skinny bundles offer in some form.
 All you really need to know here is that Hulu with Live TV is a solid service that will give you more than 55 channels for $39.99, and that one of those channels is TNT.
 For more on Hulu with Live TV, check out our Cordcutting.com review of the service.

 Sling TV offers subscribers the chance to customize their skinny bundle experience.
 After choosing a base package (“Sling Orange” and “Sling Blue” are both $25 per month – subscribing to both nets you a discount, giving you both together for $40 per month), users can snag add-on bundles, which are groups of a handful of channels in like categories.
 This à la carte model is a little different from how most of the competition works, though there’s no much need to worry about it if all you’re after is TNT: both of Sling’s base packages offer TNT.
-The $20/month Sling Orange is, at the time of this writing, the cheapest way to get a legal TNT live stream without cable.
+The $25/month Sling Orange and Sling Blue are, at the time of this writing, the cheapest ways to get a legal TNT live stream without cable.

 PlayStation Vue is Sony’s skinny bundle offering, and while it began life exclusively on the gaming system that it shares a name with, it has long been available on a wide range of platforms that includes the major streaming boxes.
 PlayStation Vue offers a selection of bundles that range from small and cheap to larger and costlier, but TNT fans are in luck: TNT is included in PlayStation Vue’s smallest and cheapest bundle, the $44.99/month Access.
 Since each successively larger bundle includes all of the channels from its smaller counterparts, TNT fans can also choose to move up to the bigger and better bundles – but that’s up to you.
 You can read our review of PlayStation Vue here.